bioinform/somaticseq/README.md

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two classifiers (SNV and indel) will be created..
 * `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires ground truth VCF files.
+  * `--extra-hyperparameters`: add hyperparameters for xgboost, e.g., `--extra-hyperparameters scale_pos_weight:0.1 grow_policy:lossguide max_leaves:12`.
+Beware that this option cannot be placed immediately before `paired` or `single`, because this option would try to "grab" `paired` or `single` as an additional argument.
 * `--truth-snv`:        if you have a ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL